Tips for Wearing a Face Mask with Asthma

 What To Do If Your Asthma Is Poorly Controlled

 If your asthma is poorly controlled you need to speak with your healthcare provider.
 It’s vital that you take your asthma seriously and recognize when your symptoms aren’t properly controlled.
-Over time, poorly controlled asthma can cause permanent damage to your airways that cannot be reversed.
+Over time, poorly controlled asthma can cause permanent damage to your airways.
 This is called ‘airway remodeling’.
-It is important to have proper treatment for your asthma to avoid this permanent damage.
+It is important to have proper treatment for your asthma to avoid this permanent damage from occurring.

-If your asthma is not well controlled, talk to your healthcare provider about your symptoms.
+If your asthma is not well controlled, talk to your healthcare provider about your symptoms as soon as possible.
 You can gain control of your asthma by:

 - Taking your controller medication as prescribed to minimize symptoms and reduce inflammation in the airways